Jaime Lannister: Season 8

 Jaime arrives in Winterfell and encounters Bran, who has been waiting for him in the courtyard.
 He is visibly shocked to see the Stark boy again.
 Brought before Daenerys and the Northern lords, Jaime justifies his actions against the Starks and Targaryens as being in service to House Lannister.
 Brienne vouches for Jaime, citing his protection of her from Roose Bolton's soldiers, and Sansa and Jon Snow let him live.
 Afterwards, Jaime speaks to Bran alone in the Godswood and apologizes for trying to kill him; however, Bran holds no anger towards Jaime for his deeds.
 Jaime also speaks with Brienne and declares that he wishes to fight under her command in the upcoming battle against the White Walkers.
 Later, drinking with Brienne and others before battle, Jaime knights Brienne.
 Jaime fights the Army of the Dead in the Battle of Winterfell alongside Brienne and the others; both survive as the living win.
 After the battle, Jaime shares an intimate moment with Brienne.

-After learning that Daenerys' army are planning to seize King's Landing and execute Cersei, Jaime ignores Brienne's pleas and leaves for King's Landing to aid his sister.
+After learning that Daenerys' army are planning to seize King's Landing and execute Cersei, Jaime regrettably ignores Brienne's pleas and leaves for King's Landing to aid his sister.
 Daenerys' forces capture him on the road, but Tyrion frees him so that he can surrender on Cersei's behalf and take her away from King's Landing and Westeros.
 Jaime enters King's Landing during the battle between Daenerys' and Cersei's forces.
 As the city falls, Euron attacks and grievously wounds Jaime, but Jaime manages to kill him.
-Jaime reunites with Cersei in the Red Keep - the pair are killed when the dungeon vaults of the castle collapse over them during the sacking of the city.
-In the series finale, titled "The Iron Throne", Tyrion discovers Jaime and Cersei's bodies buried under the rubble in the crypt under the Red Keep and, in his grief, renounces his loyalty to Daenerys and persuades Jon Snow to kill her.
+Jaime reunites with Cersei in the Red Keep.
+The pair are then killed when the dungeon vaults of the castle collapse over them during the sacking of the city.
+In the series finale, titled "The Iron Throne", Tyrion discovers Jaime and Cersei's crushed bodies buried under the rubble in the crypt under the Red Keep and, in his grief, renounces his loyalty to Daenerys and persuades Jon Snow to kill her.
 Later on, Brienne records Jaime's accomplishments and writes that he "died protecting his queen."